ConYel/my_site_two/README.md

 You have your way.
 I have my way.
 As for the right way, the correct way, and the only way, it does not exist.
 ― Friedrich Nietzsche

+I once asked a young dissertation writer whether her suddenly grayed hair was due to ill health or personal tragedy; she answered: “It was the footnotes”.
+― Joanna Russ, How to Suppress Women's Writing